earezza/Genomics-Pipelines/Analyze-SingleCell-RNA-Seq/README.md

 ### Setup
 Install <a href="https://www.anaconda.com/">Anaconda</a> or <a href="https://docs.conda.io/en/latest/miniconda.html">Miniconda</a>

-Try to create a new environment from the provided environment file (will likely not work cross-platform).
+Try to create a new environment from the provided .yml file (edit last line (prefix) in file for saving environment on your computer).
-> conda env create --file=myenvironment.yaml
+> conda env create --file=scRNAseq_environment.yml

 Otherwise, install all the required packages:
 > conda install -c conda-forge pandas numpy scikit-learn seaborn spyder